Science has progressed and granted us many inventions that defy our common sense and make our lives easier.

 There’s a window outlet kit, provided with the AC which can be attached to any window and the hose can be connected to the kit, and the room stays airtight.

-In case of doors, a kit can be bought, Sylvian kits would be recommended, and attached to the door which consequently can be connected to the hose of the Portable Air Conditioner.
+In case of doors, a kit can be bought, Sylvian kits would be recommended, and attached to the door which consequently can be connected to the hose of the AC.

 Once attached, it can be removed easily too, when one leaves the house or doesn’t require the use of the AC.